josephmoresena/Rxmxnx.PInvoke.Extensions/src/ApplicationTest/README.md

 ## Considerations

-- Building with .NET Core/.NET enables a demonstration of JSON serialization/deserialization of UTF-8 strings while avoiding re-encoding.
+- When building with .NET Core/.NET enables a demonstration of JSON serialization/deserialization of UTF-8 strings while avoiding re-encoding.
+- When building with the Mono framework, custom facades for **System.Buffers**, **System.Memory**, and **System.Threading.Tasks.Extensions** are used to implement JSON serializers that are not built into `Rxmxnx.PInvoke.Extensions`.
+The code for these serializers is compatible with Xamarin.
 - When builds targeting .NET 9.0 or later reference the VNext project, where some additional features are used.
 - Part of the code is also compatible with C# 8.0 through preprocessor directives in order to maintain compatibility with the original language version of the minimum TFM.